The Government of Alberta has confirmed that the Summer Temporary Employment Program (STEP) is available for 2019.

 - Send completed STEP applications to your Dean's Office for faculty review and ranking.
-The Dean's Office will review and rank (prioritize) the submitted applications and forward to Recruitment Services by February 2, 2018.
-RS will confirm the number of allocated positions by Faculty with the contact for that area.
+The Dean's Office will review and rank (prioritize) the submitted applications and forward to Talent Acquisition by February 1, 2019.
+TA will confirm the number of allocated positions by Faculty with the contact for that area.
 The Dean's Office will advise applicants as to the status of their applications.

-- Full time positions (minimum of 30 hours/week, maximum 37.5 hours/week) for a minimum of four weeks to a maximum of 16 weeks in duration Note: there are more than 16 weeks between May 1 and August 31, 2018
+- Full time positions (minimum of 30 hours/week, maximum 37.5 hours/week) for a minimum of four weeks to a maximum of 16 weeks in duration (Note: there are more than 16 weeks between May 1 and August 31, 2019).

 STEP Tip Sheet:

-- Attended a high school or a post-secondary institution in 2017/18 academic year and is returning to school full time in the following year (no later than November 1, 2018)
+- Attended a high school or a post-secondary institution in 2018/19 Academic Year and is returning to school full time in the following year (no later than November 1, 2019).

-- Only able to participate in one STEP position per calendar year
+- Only to participate in one STEP position per calendar year.